 Cost: Starts at around JPY 2,800 for a whole day rental

 Japanese is my absolute favorite cuisine in the world.
 I can’t get enough of it which is a big reason why we try to visit this country at least once a year.
-If you enjoy Japanese food as much as we do, then you might want to read our Japanese Food Guide.
+If you enjoy Japanese food as much as we do, then you might want to read our article on the best dishes to eat in Japan.
 It features popular dishes in Japan as well as regional specialties by prefecture.

 WHERE TO EAT

 I had read about this famous mochi place in Nara called Nakatanidou so I added it to our itinerary.
 What I didn’t know, is that it’s the very place that was featured by Great Big Story.
 They crowned it’s owner – Mitsuo Nakatani – as the fastest mochi maker in Japan, and we got to see him in action without expecting it.
 Click on the link to watch him slap that mochi to submission.
 So cool!